-The 2020 Atlantic hurricane season officially begins on June 1st lasting through November 30th.
-According to the National Oceanic and Atmospheric Administration (NOAA), the Climate Prediction Center is forecasting an "above average" 2020 Atlantic Hurricane Season.
+The 2021 Atlantic hurricane season officially begins on June 1st lasting through November 30th.
+The National Oceanic and Atmospheric Administration (NOAA) is forecasting another above-normal hurricane season.
+Last year's record breaking season serves as a reminder to all citizens to be prepared for the 2021 hurricane season.
 For the latest Atlantic forecasts visit:

 A tropical cyclone in which the maximum sustained surface wind speed (using the U.S. 1-minute average) is 33 kt (38 mph or 62 km/hr) or less.